2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 In parallel, it may also be interesting to **contact local radio stations, to propose, for example, the creation of a podcast or an interview**.

-However, be aware that words in the media can easily be interpreted to their disadvantage. **So, it is not an easy task, and it may be wise to prepare for it**.
+However, be aware that words in the media can be easily misinterpreted to one's disadvantage. **So, it is not an easy task, and it may be wise to prepare for it.**.

 ![immagine](assets/fr/56.webp)

 ####

 Of course, **many other projects can be done**.
-In general, it will all depend on your time, your motivation; but also on the difficulty of the project in question.
+In general, it will all depend on your time, motivation, and the difficulty of the project in question.

 In implementing these, **three tips** can guide you:

-1) **define in advance the stages of the project, its goal(s), and what is to be done**;
+1) **Define in advance the stages of the project, its goal(s), and what is to be done**.

-2) **proceed step by step, without getting discouraged**; 3) and most importantly, **ask for help and a hand from members and other communities around you**.
+2) **Proceed step by step, without getting discouraged**; 3) and most importantly, **ask for help and a hand from members and other communities around you**.

 Keep in mind that **every community and meeting has gone through the same stages that you are going through**.
 So, do not hesitate to **ask them for advice**.